VCityTeam/UD-Viz/UDV-Core/src/Utils/3DTiles/3DTilesUtils.md

     removeTileVerticesColor(tile);
   }
   colorBuilding(this.layer, buildingInfo, this.selectedColor);
-  this.itownsView.notifyChange();
+  updateITownsView(this.iTownsView);
   this.previousBuilding = buildingInfo;
 }
 ```

 If we had previously colored another building, we want to un-color it.
 We do that by removing vertex colors from the tile.

-We have to call iTowns' function `notifyChange` in order to the view to be redrawn.
+We have to call the function `updateITownsView` in order to the view to be redrawn.
 Otherwise, the color changes won't appear in the scene.